joehand/dat-next/readme.md

 ### Quickstart

 We have Dat installed, let's use it!
 Currently, the Dat command line always moves files from a single source to any number of destinations.
-If you are creating and updating files, you will be the source and will use the *share* commands.
+If you are creating files on your computer to share, you will be the source and will use the *share* commands.
 Otherwise, you can *clone* files from remote Dat archives shared to you with a Dat link.

 You can mostly get around in the Dat command line world with two commands: